It is health that is real wealth and not pieces of gold and silver. — Mahatma Gandhi

 Even if there are negative comments, don’t remove them.
 The bad user experience should inspire you to take action and change the current situation.

-The below examples of website design for healthcare show how you can display patient feedback.
+The following examples of website design for healthcare will show you possible options to display patient feedback.

 Add a pricing page